 Amazon Synopsis: Oscar ® -winning adaption of Jane Austen’s comic classic about five husband-hunting sisters in 19th-century England.

-Where to Watch: HBO MAX, Watch TCM.
-Rent/Buy on Digital and DVD.
+Where to Watch: Rent/Buy on Digital and DVD.

 Why You Should Watch: Laurence Olivier and Greer Garson are wonderful as Mr. Darcy and Elizabeth Bennet.
 While the adaptation makes a few significant departures from the book, this is a hilarious classic film worth watching.

 What You Need to Know: The British Film Institute has a copy of this adaptation.
 So, maybe they’ll release this 6-part miniseries on DVD one day.
-For now, you can catch a few minutes of the production on YouTube by clicking on the above link.
+For now, you can catch some of the production on YouTube by clicking on the above link.

-Where to Watch: Prime video, BritBox, BritBox Amazon Channel.
-Buy on Digital and DVD.
+Where to Watch: BritBox, BritBox Amazon Channel.
+Buy on DVD.

-Where to Watch: Hulu, Britbox, Britbox on Amazon channel, HBO MAX, BYU TV.
+Where to Watch: Hulu, Britbox, Britbox on Amazon channel, HBO MAX, Pluto TV, Passionflix, BYU TV.
 Buy on Digital and DVD.

 Amazon Synopsis: Jane Austen’s classic is transplanted to modern-day.
 While her college roommates search for love, aspiring writer Elizabeth Bennet focuses on her career but constantly finds herself fighting haughty businessman Will Darcy.

-Where to Watch: TUBI, Pluto TV.
-Rent/buy digital and DVD.
+Where to Watch: IMDB TV, Peacock, Hoopla, TUBI, Plex, Crackle.
+Rent/buy on digital and DVD.

 Why You Should Watch: While flawed, it’s still worth watching for the romance, a hilarious Mr. Collins interpretation (excellent satire), and an attractive Mr. Darcy.